Maikel Garcia Player Props: Royals vs. Dodgers

 Maikel Garcia At The Plate

-- He has gone deep in two of 48 games played this season, and in 1% of his plate appearances.
+- In 49 games played this season, he has gone deep in only two of them.

-- In 16 games this year (33.3%), Garcia has picked up an RBI, including two games with multiple runs batted in.
+- Garcia has driven in a run in 16 games this season (32.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.